Versions:1.0 - 7.2

 Registering an Agent with QuerySurge

-The QuerySurge Agent can "auto-register" itself with QuerySurge.
+The QuerySurge Agent will "auto-register" itself with QuerySurge.
 When you install a QuerySurge Agent, the installer will ask you for the URL of your QuerySurge installation.
 The installer will then install and start the Agent.
-When the Agent starts, it will check its registration status with QuerySurge, and it will auto-register if necessary.
+When the Agent first starts, it will check its registration status with QuerySurge, and it will auto-register if necessary.
 QuerySurge must be installed an running for this process, of course.